"MEETING – I Hate You"

 "Don't worry; you'll get your answers."
 He cranked the handle back and they made their ascent towards the tower of the cathedral.
 A shiver trailed along his spine as he turned away from the child beside him, guilt chilling his very blood into ice.
 He knew damn well what awaited the girl, and the frustrating thing was he could do nothing about it.
 When they were finally admitted into the Maestro's office, all Hell broke loose…

-"Thank you for bringing the Fon Master Guardian, General Grants," Mohs spoke in his usual, ridiculously pompous voice and nodded towards the taller man with a smile.
+"Thank you for bringing the Fon Master Guardian, General Grants," Mohs spoke in a ridiculously pompous voice and nodded towards the taller man with a smile.
 He beckoned two figures out of the shadows of the setting sun, each standing on either side of him as he addressed Arietta in a grave tone, "Come closer, little one…"

-"Of course you don't, dear child."
-Mohs answered matter-of-factly.
+"Of course you don't, dear child," Mohs answered matter-of-factly.

 Finally, the girl spoke in her own defense, "I don't need a new position."